IF YOU haven’t already had a letter from your energy company this year, telling you that they have hiked their prices, keep an eye on your doormat.

 The “big six” firms - British Gas, EDF, E.ON, Npower, Scottish Power and SSE - have fielded many accusations over the years of profiteering at the expense of the rest of us, and you could be forgiven for thinking they were part of some kind of cartel, artificially inflating prices while freezing out smaller competitors.

-But you’d be wrong: there are nearly 40 smaller and often cheaper companies out there, and if you haven’t heard of them, this may be a good weekend to learn how to read between the lines on the price comparison websites.
+But you’d be wrong: there are nearly 40 smaller and often cheaper companies out there, and if you haven’t heard of them, this may be a good time to learn how to read between the lines on the price comparison websites - especially after reports that consumers are not always being shown the best deals.

 Your price increase letter will be full of statutory information about your right to change your tariff and your supplier, but it’s often couched in overcomplicated language designed to make the whole process sound more trouble than it’s worth.